 On her dad’s decision, Darcy, her mom, and her younger brother move from England to the snowy wilderness of Yellowstone National Park with him.
 All of her family members are thrilled to be there.
 Everyone but her.
 She misses her friends, civilization, and WiFi.
 She feels weird there and even has strange dreams.
 She even got sick, which made her weaker and weaker over time.

-She finds a mother bear lying injured one day while the hunters kill all her cubs.
+She finds a mother bear lying injured one day while the hunters killed all her cubs.
 She makes it her job to take care of her, even though she isn’t well enough to care for herself.
 The mother bear makes Darcy feel accompanied and alive, and on the other hand, the bear needs her just as much.
 Darcy is brave, and the mother bear is affectionate, but is there a strong bond to stand through nature’s ultimate question: kill or be killed?

 21. I, Cosmo